-Bulgaria Type D Visa & Residence Permit Guide
+Bulgaria Digital Nomad Visa & Residence Permit Guide

-A step-by-step walkthrough of how to obtain a Bulgarian Type D visa and long-term residence permit as a digital nomad or remote worker.
+A step-by-step walkthrough of how to obtain Bulgaria's dedicated Digital Nomad Visa (Article 24p) and long-term residence permit as a remote worker.

 Always verify current requirements with the Bulgarian embassy in your country and consider hiring an immigration lawyer for your first application.
 See our vetted lawyer directory for English-speaking options.